roeyHonig/vsCodeGitExample/README.md

 # vsCodeGitExample
-trying vscode and github and making some changes
+trying vscode and github and making some changes and some more